jwcmitchell/playbook_famous_phonegap/setup/external_apis.md

 We're using MongoLab's free 500mb sandbox for testing our apps (but any mongo host would work).

+If using heroku, it is simple to set up a new database and user (https://devcenter.heroku.com/articles/mongolab):

+    heroku addons:add mongolab

+The server is set up to handle values from the `MONGOLAB_URI` environment variable, or via `config.json`.

-When setting up a new database, they don't auto-create a first/new user, so it must be done manually after creating the db.
+> When setting up a new database via the web panel, they don't auto-create a first/new user, so it must be done manually after creating the db.

 #### Firebase (websocket)